graeme-a-stewart/cpp-concurrency/doc/XX-Answers.md

 ## 05 Mutexes and Atomics (TBB Version)

-1. `thread-arguments-mutex.cc`
+1. `parallel-cout.cc` and `parallel-cout-mutex.cc`.

-2. `multithread-sum-fixed-atomic.cc` and
+2. `multithread-tbb-sum-fixed-atomic.cc` and
-   `multithread-sum-fixed-mutex.cc`.
+   `multithread-tbb-sum-fixed-mutex.cc`.

-3. See `multithread-sum-fixed-atomic-efficient.cc` and
+3. See `multithread-sum-tbb-fixed-mutex-efficient.cc` and
-   `multithread-sum-fixed-mutex-efficient.cc` and compare with the versions above.
+   and compare with the version above.
+(The atomic efficient answer is basically the same idea, using a local counter and adding to the atomic only once.)

 4. `deadlock-fixed.cc` and
    `deadlock-fixed-using-lock-adoption.cc`